When people dismiss interior design as a ‘frivolous’ activity, claiming…

 Metals can change the whole dynamic of any room because they are so striking.
 Use your metals in the following ways to elevate your spaces:

 - Use a bright gold piece of furniture to add light in a dark space.
-Metals reflect the light, so using one near a window or lamp can brighten up a darker space that may have darker paint colours.
+Metals reflect the light, so adding metallic decor near a window can brighten up a darker space.
 Black and gold or grey and gold spectacularly together so these can be winning colour combinations

-- Use metallic wall art décor with rich metals in swirling patterns to create an intriguing galactical world on your bare, neutral walls
+- Use metallic wall art décor with rich metals in swirling patterns to create an intriguing galactical world on neutral walls

-- Textiles can soften the look of heavy metals.
+- Textiles and matte tones can soften the look of heavy metals.
 Use this to your advantage, particularly when using a lot of heavy brass and rich gold tones

-- If you only want to use a touch of metallics, look for traces of it in patterns; a touch of metallic paint in marble tiles, a pearly sheen in fabrics, or a splash of metallic paint in wall art is enough to create a rich glow in your spaces
+- If you only want to use a touch of metallics, look for traces of it in patterns.
+Try a touch of metallic paint in marble tiles, a pearly sheen in fabrics or a splash of metallic paint in wall art can create a rich glow in your spaces

-If you want an easy way to get the metallic homewares look, check out our range of canvas prints, photo cushions, metal prints, and other homewares pieces.
-They’re fully customisable, so you’ll be able to create beautiful metallic wall art décor pieces, photo cushions or other items that are truly unique.
+Our range of fully customisable, so you’ll be able to create beautiful metallic wall art décor pieces, photo cushions or other items that are truly unique.